ultraq/thymeleafjs/README.md

 ### STANDARD_CONFIGURATION

 A configuration object used to set the prefix to the `th` that many of us will be used to from the original Thymeleaf.
+It also enables the experimental "isomorphic mode", in which ThymeleafJS can also process original Thymeleaf processing instructions, unless a `thjs` one is specified for the same name, in which case that will take precedence.

 ```javascript
 import {TemplateEngine, STANDARD_CONFIGURATION} from 'thymeleaf';

 let templateEngine = new TemplateEngine(STANDARD_CONFIGURATION);
 ```

-This configuration object may contain more default options in the future, but for now it only serves this 1 purpose.

 Supported features (so far)